charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ### III.2 Loss of Ultimate Explanation

-The MAF blocks the aspiration to total explanation:
+The DC blocks the aspiration to total explanation:

 * There is no explanation of why there is intelligibility at all.
 * There is no explanation of why distinction obtains.